Daniel-Walbolt/tailwind-plugin/README.md

 **Layer Parser** lets you autocomplete and preview custom css while utilizing the benefits of TailwindCSS.

-This is extremely useful for monorepos using similar styling across several projects.
+This is extremely useful for mono-repos using similar styling across several projects.
 Your custom CSS can be organized in dedicated files to use a more familiar CSS language rather than specifying classes through tailwind's native JSON syntax.

 ---